Postdoctoral Researcher University of Pittsburgh, United States

 Learning Objectives:

-Explore potential improvements to clinical evaluation of pain.
+Explore opportunities for improved clinical assessment of pain.